Music of the Spheres (Coldplay album): Promotion

 On 23 April 2021, a post from an account titled 'Alien Radio FM' on social media released a set of coordinates (51°30'24.6"N 0°08'34.4"W) that led to Green Park in Piccadilly, London.
 The post included a photo of an advertisement at these coordinates with unknown bright neon purple characters set to a blue background.
 The characters were quickly decoded by fan sites and said "Coldplay Higher Power May Seven".
 Similar posts would follow, which all teased the lead single, "Higher Power".

 On 29 April, Coldplay confirmed on their main social media accounts that a new single called "Higher Power" would in fact be released on 7 May.
 Branded as a form of "extraterrestrial transmission", the band previewed the video to French European Space Agency astronaut Thomas Pesquet aboard the International Space Station prior to its public release.
-Lead singer Chris Martin had stated that the theme for their upcoming music had been inspired by "wonder[ing] what musicians are like across the universe" after watching the fictional Mos Eisley cantina band perform in Star Wars.
+Martin had stated that the theme for their upcoming music had been inspired by "wonder[ing] what musicians are like across the universe" after watching the fictional Mos Eisley cantina band perform in Star Wars.

-After the promotion cycle of "Higher Power" was done, creative director Phil Harvey teased a possible announcement on 19 July 2021.
+After the promotion cycle of "Higher Power" was done, Harvey teased a possible announcement on 19 July 2021.
 During the next day, Coldplay revealed the album, its tracklist, and a trailer titled "Overtura" containing a snippet for each song.
-They also said that the song "Coloratura" would be released on 23 July, while the next official single would follow in September.
+They also said that "Coloratura" would be released on 23 July, while the next official single would follow in September.
 On 13 September, Coldplay announced that their second single "My Universe" which features BTS, would be released on 24 September 2021.
 On 4 October 2021, Selena Gomez confirmed via Twitter that she is featured on "Let Somebody Go".

-On 7 October 2021, Coldplay announced that an album launch event for Music of the Spheres, entitled "The Atmospheres", would be held in four cities across the world (Berlin, London, New York and Tokyo) on 15 and 16 October.
+On 1 October 2021, Coldplay announced a one-off album launch show at the O2 Shepherd's Bush Empire, London, in which they were introduced by Simon Pegg and joined on stage by Ed Sheeran, Fleur East and We Are King.
+Dakota Johnson was in attendance.
+Later that week, on 7 October 2021, Coldplay announced that an album pop-up event for Music of the Spheres, entitled "The Atmospheres", would be held in four cities across the world (Berlin, London, New York and Tokyo) on 15 and 16 October.
 In each city, there was a "custom-built installation" that enabled fans to "be transported to The Spheres – the distant solar system that plays host to the band's latest album, where each of the twelve tracks is twinned with a different planet."
 During the event, fans had the opportunity to "create their own alien language messages, snap selfies in the augmented reality photo booth, and even help to power the experience through bespoke kinetic walkways."
 According to the band, the event was made possible by partnering with Amazon Music.